wfclark5/flockmtl/docs/docs/hybrid-search.md

 # Hybrid Search using FlockMTL
 ## Overview
 FlockMTL provides a set of fusion functions that allow you to combine multiple scoring systems into a single, unified relevance score.
-This is particularly useful in hybrid search scenarios where you want to leverage the strengths of different scoring methods (e.g., BM25 and embedding scores) to produce the best-fit result.
+This is particularly useful in hybrid search scenarios where you want to leverage the strengths of different scoring methods (e.g., BM25 and vector similarity scores) to produce the best-fit result.
 To achieve that, FlockMTL offers two types of fusion functions: rank-based and score-based.

 import TOCInline from '@theme/TOCInline';